TaceoLabs/zksummit12_workshop/README.md

 ```

 ## Poseidon with co-noir
 In this example, we’ll demonstrate how to compute a Poseidon hash from two different sources.
-Therfore we work in the `noir/poseidon folder`.
+Therefore we work in the `noir/poseidon folder`.
 The following code snippet describes the circuit we want to prove:

 ```rust
 use dep::std::hash::poseidon;